Tall Tales of the American Revolution

 Scouts will hike the trails surrounding Liberty Hall and identify the many animal and bird habitats that critters and birds call home.
 In addition, scouts will use magnifying glasses to get up close and personal to look at some of the unique plant specimens growing in our gardens and woods.
 Finally, scouts will make and take home an eco-friendly feeder for the birds.
 Meets the requirements of Fur, Feathers and Ferns, Bear elective adventure.

 The historic portraits of the residents of Liberty Hall hold many secrets!
 We’ll discuss how each portrait tells us something about its subject.
 Scouts will use origami techniques to create a one-of-a-kind sketch book that will be used as we find inspiration for sketches to be made on the grounds of Liberty Hall.
-Using the historic technique of silhouette, scouts will create and personalize a self-portrait of their own to take home.
+Scouts will create and personalize a self-portrait of their own to take home.
 Meets the requirements of Art Explosion, Webelos elective adventure.

 The Forest Around Us